kiki0805/nooooob/content/blog/dev-blog/index.md

 ---
 title: DH2650 Development Blog
-date: "2021-04-15"
+date: "2021-05-28"
 description: "Development blog for the project in KTH course DH2650 Computer Game Design."
 ---

+*It could be a bit bullshit but also kind of records.*

 Members of group 4:
 - Erik Westergren   ewesterg@kth.se
 - Kok Siang Ng      ksng@kth.se
 - Max Truedsson     maxtru@kth.se
 - Ao Xu             aox@kth.se
 - Zezhe Huang       zezhe@kth.se

-## Introduction
+## Brainstorms

 We are going to design a game with a proper Game Design Document(GDD).